1Microphone Input 1 (3.5mm TRS/TRRS)

 This is ideal when you are recording with two microphones and want to be able to edit and process the audio from each microphone individually.

-‘Stereo’ mode is for use with stereo microphones.
+‘Stereo’ mode is for use with stereo microphones that do not require plug-in power.
 The left and right channels of input 1 are routed to the respective channels of the output to ensure you retain the microphone’s stereo image.
 When ‘Stereo’ mode is activated, input 2 is disabled.

 Adjusting the Input Gain